Who should have the Brenton medals?

 DJ Wiseman has also published short stories and edited the Homes and Positional Vertigo anthologies for Askance.

-PAYMENT: Buying directly from Askance is done via PayPal.
-You do not need a PayPal account, you can use your credit or debit card as you would with any other secure online purchase.
+BUY NOW: Buying from Askance is done via our trusted partners The Great British Bookshop where you can use your credit or debit card as you would with any other secure online purchase.
 Kindle and Kobo copies are payable through those retailers.

 TITLE: The Death of Tommy Quick And Other Lies